dan-mba/netlify-blog/src/pages/blog/2020-01-12-fetching-data-using-jsonp.md

   - fetch
   - jsonp
 ---
 Recently I was converting an old project that used jQuery to React.
 This meant replacing all the jQuery AJAX calls.
 After reviewing the documentation for both axios & fetch, I found that neither supported jsonp.
+I needed jsonp support because I am accessing an API on a different domain that hasn't configured CORS to allow for a normal GET request.
 I searched for a compatible library and found axios-jsonp-pro.
 It provides all of the functionality I needed & more.
 Here is an example:

 ```javascript
 import axios from 'axios-jsonp-pro';